 - Vegetables: Liven up bland vegetables, such as beans or corns, with a bit of salsa!

-- Mexican stir-fry: Use salsa instead of regular stir-fry sauce and create delicious Mexican chicken!
+- Mexican stir-fry: Swap out traditional stir-fry sauce and use green verde salsa to make delicious Mexican chicken!

-- Bowls: Drizzle or dollop a bit of salsa on top of vegetable noodle bowls and burrito bowls.
+- Bowls: Drizzle or dollop a bit of salsa de verde on top of vegetable noodle bowls and burrito bowls.!

 Tips for storing and freezing homemade green salsa